Team-SE7/ticket-app-frontend/README.md

-# TIKET. - Admin Movies Project
+# TIKET. - Don't miss the show, reserve on the go.

-This project provides the administrative interface for managing the TIKET. movie catalog.
+This project provides the client side and administrative interface for managing the TIKET. movie catalog.

 ## Development Workflow